Homemade Sweet Pepper Relish Canning Recipe

 Troubleshooting Tips

-Recipe Variations
+Recipe Variations/Substitutions

 This is a tested canning recipe, and as such, it should be followed exactly to ensure the correct pH for shelf-stable storage.
 Changing the proportion of ingredients can affect the safety of your finished product.
 There are, however, a few ways that you can alter the recipe without causing problems.

-- Spicy Pepper Relish: To make a hot pepper relish, substitute an equal volume of chopped hot peppers such as jalapeños for some of the sweet peppers.
+- Spicy Pepper Relish: To make a hot pepper relish, substitute an equal volume of chopped hot peppers, such as jalapeños, for some of the sweet peppers.

-- Smaller or Larger Batch: You can halve or double the recipe as long as you keep the same proportion of ingredients.
+- Smaller or Larger Batch: You can safely halve or double the recipe as long as you keep the same proportion of ingredients.

-How To Use Sweet Pepper Relish
+How to Serve Sweet Pepper Relish

 You may think that the most obvious use would be as a hot dog topping, right?
 However, in the South, pepper relish is more commonly served as a condiment alongside fresh summer vegetables.
 A typical old-fashioned dinner plate would consist of a protein such as fried chicken or pork chops with fried okra, fresh field peas (white acres or pink-eyed purple hulls), fresh creamed field corn, sliced fresh tomatoes, cornbread, and a large dollop of relish.

-And that’s not all—you can use this delicious relish in so many ways!
+And that’s not all!
+You can use this delicious relish in so many ways.
 Make it an appetizer by serving it with cream cheese and crackers.
 Or try it as a topping for grilled chicken or pork, or spooned over a big bowl of pinto beans.
-It also makes really lovely holiday gifts!
+It also makes really lovely holiday gifts.

 And, oh yeah, it’s definitely great on a hot dog!